dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 ## Not (quite) enough worldwide coverage for flent servers

-We operate 10 [flent servers around the world](fixme), but they are A) hosted primarily with one co-location facility (the very supportive linode - I recommend them highly!) and B) you really can't trust the numbers above 200Mbit due to other factors, as we don't regulate who is testing when and all these servers peak at 1GBit each.
+We operate 10 [flent servers around the world](/post/worldwide_flent_servers), but they are A) hosted primarily with one co-location facility (the very supportive linode - I recommend them highly!) and B) you really can't trust the numbers above 200Mbit due to other factors, as we don't regulate who is testing when and all these servers peak at 1GBit each.

-Generally the expectation is that folk will use flent in a lab, while testing new hardware, rather than hit the worldwide servers.
+Generally our expectation was that folk will use flent in a lab, while testing new hardware, rather than hit the worldwide servers.

 We would welcome more netperf servers around the world located in different data centers.
-Or a means to pay the DC bill we already have.
+A means to pay the DC bill we already have would be nice.

 ## Underdocumented options incompletely implemented